TheFrenchGhosty/thefrenchghosty.xyz/README.md

-# This is my personal website
+# TheFrenchGhosty's personal website

 Available Here : http://thefrenchghosty.xyz

+Todo :
+- Complete Redisign
+- Rewrite every txt in html (30+ more needs to be uploaded but I want to rewrite the one already here first

 Merge Requests are welcome : See the Indenting/Formating Rules [here](https://gitlab.com/TheFrenchGhosty/thefrenchghosty.xyz/blob/master/CONTRIBUTING.md).

-Todo :
-- Rewrite every txt in html
-- Add more stuff